Are you too old to start horse riding?

 As a beginner horse rider, you'll be learning how to hold the reins correctly.
 And the leather reins can be hard on your hands.
 Also, some lesson horses will pull the reins.

-What NOT to Wear For Horse Riding
+What Not to Wear For Horse Riding

-• join Facebook groups for adult beginner riders
+• Facebook groups for adult beginner riders

 Once you have a list of potential horse riding instructors, contact them and ask if they accept beginner adults for riding lessons and if they have experience teaching beginners of your age range.